Jaywardhan-singh/Face-Recognition-AIML/README.md

 4. Enjoy the face recognition system!
 You can enroll new faces, recognize existing ones, and explore the different features of the application.

+## Credits

+This project was developed within a team of 2 people (me & Ankit Agrawal) as part of AIML Project..